-Associate Dean Lenny Mandell is the coordinator for both the course and the externship.
+Professor Lenny Mandell is the coordinator for both the course and the externship.

 Students in the Civil Externship program are immersed in the practice of law under the supervision of regional legal services lawyers or supervising attorneys in other placements including non-profit organizations and governmental or corporate offices.
 Students engage in all aspects of civil practice including counseling clients, planning and preparing litigation, negotiating with opposing parties, and representing clients before administrative and judicial tribunals.
 The Civil Externship is offered for three hours of credit and requires enrollment in a separate one credit hour classroom component during the fall and spring semesters.
 Students are required to work 12 hours per week at their placement sites and meet once a week for the course seminar.
-During the summer, there is no classroom component for the Civil Externship, and students are required to work 20 hours per week at their placement sites and receive three hours of credit.
+During the summer, there is no classroom component for the Civil Externship, and students are required to work 24 hours per week for 8 weeks at their placement sites and receive three hours of credit.

 The Criminal Law Externship Program is a Spring-semester course for which students receive four hours of credit.
 Enrollment in a separate one credit hour classroom component is required.
 Each student is assigned to spend 12-15 hours per week at offices in DeKalb, Winnebago, Boone, DuPage, or Kane County.
 Participating offices are selected on the basis of their willingness and ability to provide the student with a sound educational experience under the supervision of highly-qualified practicing attorneys.
 (Placements include state criminal prosecutor and public defender offices.)

-Placements may also be available in the summer for twenty hours per week for 8 weeks (3 credit hours).
+Placements may also be available in the summer for 24 hours per week for 8 weeks (3 credit hours).
 The program is limited to third-year students who have taken Lawyering Skills or Trial Advocacy and Professional Responsibility.